Maui Nui Makai Network

 Our purpose is “Paipai a ola”, which means encourage and live ‒ encourage each other to sustain the relationships within our communities and with the land and sea.
 Those are the relationships that we need to thrive.

-Our mission is to connect communities across Maui Nui to care for and restore healthy ecosystems on which Hawai'i's people depend.
-We want to share and learn from our diverse experiences, lessons, and best practices to help member sites mālama (care for) specific makai (seaward) areas. |
+connect communities across Maui Nui to care for and restore healthy ecosystems on which Hawai'i's people depend.
+We want to share and learn from our diverse experiences, lessons, and best practices to help member sites mālama (care for) specific makai (seaward) areas.

 Our vision is to see our relationship restored to both land and sea as we reach across communities and generations to enhance our strength through diversity.
 We envision that the land and sea are healthy and productive and our actions are consistent with with ahupua'a (ridge to reef) stewardship practices and supported by the best of scientific insight.